|

 really more cruel than executing them, particularly if they are young?

-If we do not keep them in prison for life, will they come out only to commit
+If we do not keep them in prison for life, will they be released to commit

 other dreadful crimes?
 A small but significant number do.